SystemsApproach/private5g/software/start.rst

    kube-system   rke2-ingress-nginx-controller-s68rx                     1/1     Running     0          48s
    kube-system   rke2-metrics-server-6564db4569-snnv4                    1/1     Running     0          56s

-Remember to run this ``kubectl`` in your regular shell, not the Ansible container.

 If you are interested in seeing the details about how Kubernetes is customized for Aether, look at ``deps/k8s/roles/rke2/templates/master-params.yaml``.
 Of particular